Azure-Samples/azure-spring-boot-samples/aad/azure-spring-boot-starter-active-directory/aad-resource-server/README.md

 # Azure OAuth 2.0 Sample for Azure AD Spring Boot Starter Resource Server client library for Java

 ## Key concepts
-This sample illustrates how to protect a Java web API by restricting access to its resources to authorized accounts only.
+This sample illustrates how to protect a Java web API by restricting access to its resources to authorized accounts(client application) only.

 1. Obtain the access token from the HTTP request header.
 2. Use `JwtDecoder` to parse the access token into `Jwt`.